 Morphine is an Opiate used to relieve pain.
 Named after Morpheus, the Greek god of dreams, Morphine provides a feeling of euphoria often described as a dreamlike state.
 The drug can be taken in the form of a tablet, syrup, or injection.
 In some cases, Morphine can even be smoked.

 Morphine has the potential to be highly addictive, as tolerance to it develops rapidly.
-A federally designated Schedule II drug, morphine is used medically for pain relief after major surgeries or for treatment of cancer-related pain.
-However, morphine also runs a high potential of abuse because of its pleasurable effects and relative accessibility.
+A federally designated Schedule II drug, Morphine is used to treat moderate, severe, and chronic pain.
+It is also used for pain relief after major surgeries, treatment for cancer-related pain, and shortness of breath at the end of a patient’s life.

-- Access to top treatment centers
+Access to professional treatment

-Morphine Effects and Abuse
+Morphine Effects And Abuse

-Common effects of morphine include:
+Common effects of Morphine include: